Caterers suffer from pandemic impact, adjust to keep business cooking

 College Hill Deli and Catering, a staple for 15 years in the College Hill neighborhood, is doing just that.

 Catering companies like these are catering to the customer in new ways.
-Evans says at some points it actually cost him more money to do so.
+Evans says at some points it actually costs him more to do so.

 Grants and government funding are keeping his company alive while they wait for better days.

-“We are 80 percent caterers,” Evans said.
-“I would say we lost about 60 percent of our business this year.”
+“We are 80% caterers,” Evans said.
+“I would say we lost about 60% of our business this year.”

 “It was a big chunk,” Yassine said.
 “I used to average three catering jobs a day.”